hackoregon/civicu-machine-learning/problems/video-naration.md

 ## Caveat

-Architecture chosen based on what I'm familiar with.
-A real architecture design would require collaboration among stakeholders and the engineers tasked with implementing and maintaining it.
+This architecture was developed "open loop" based on what I'm familiar with.
+A real architecture design would require collaboration among stakeholders, most importantly the engineers tasked with implementing and maintaining it.

 ## User (Client Hardware)